What kind of body can someone have after dying?

 "PETER" (Matthew 17:4) was present when this event happened.
 The same "PETER" (2 Peter 1:1) wrote later in the 1st century about this event, indicating that he was "BEING WITH HIM ON THE HOLY MOUNTAIN" (2 Peter 1:18) and calling that event "the power and COMING (of) our Lord Jesus Christ" (2 Peter 1:16).
 The Greek word for "COMING" [parousia 3952 in Greek, noun] used in 2 Peter 1:16 may also be translated as "presence", which is why it can also describe what happened on the mountain.

 The same term used by Peter for "COMING" [parousia 3952 in Greek] was actually used again two chapters later to refer to the promise of the COMING of Jesus that Peter was still waiting for, as he wrote about "the promise (of) His COMING [parousia 3952 in Greek]" (2 Peter 3:4).
-By using the same word to describe both, Peter may have hinted that the appearance of the body of Jesus at His promised COMING could be "the body (of) HIS GLORY" (Philippians 3:21) that He would have after He "was-taken-up in GLORY" (1 Timothy 3:16).
+By using the same word to describe both, Peter may have hinted that the appearance of the body of Jesus at His promised COMING may be "the body (of) HIS GLORY" (Philippians 3:21) that He would have after He "was-taken-up in GLORY" (1 Timothy 3:16).

 When talking about the body that one can have after dying, Paul mentioned the glory of the SUN, writing: "(there are) HEAVENLY BODIES and earthly bodies.
 But the glory (of) the HEAVENLY (is) one (kind), and the (glory of) the earthly (is) different.
 (There is) one glory (of the) SUN" (1 Corinthians 15:40-41).
 The change in form of the body of Jesus after going up on the high mountain could have hinted to that.